ByteScout Tools Zapier integration is now available!

 Helpful security hint: ByteScout needs to have a publicly accessible URL to access a file.
 In the case of Dropbox, a “Direct Media Link” is provided, which we will use in our Zapier steps.
 This Dropbox link expires after a few hours for security purposes, so it is important in your workflow that the document is posted to ByteScout quickly after creation.
 If you wish to use other services, they need to offer a way to provide a public URL.
 Depending on the sensitivity of the content, you may wish to ensure those links expire.
 Similarly, ByteScout links expire after one (1) hour for your security.

 2) In our second step, we configure the HTTP request.
-We are basing this request off of the documentation in the ByteScout support guide found here for the method.
+We are basing this request on the documentation in the ByteScout support guide found here for the method.

 pdfConvertFromUrlPost.
 We can see that the green highlighted value is a variable, inserted from step #1.
 If your workflow is more complex, you can use variables from any step in the Zap that comes before the request to ByteScout.
 Note that the payload type is form; however, other payload types and configurations are supported, depending on the project requirements.

 a) Finally, we configure the HTTP headers for the request.
 In this case, we only need our authorization key which can be found on your ByteScout dashboard here.

 b) Now, we can follow the Zapier wizard and test our Zap!
-Upon a successful response, Zapier will parse the entire response payload for friendly use.
+Upon successful response, Zapier will parse the entire response payload for friendly use.
 The response from ByteScout will include helpful information such as the file name and URL.
 Amongst other things, the confidence of the scan and the scanned value are returned.
 In our sample, the scan quality was low so the confidence is only ~67%.
 Due to built-in error checking on the barcode, it was still read and 67% is representative of how many errors were corrected due to scan quality.
 That confidence can also be used in future steps, for example only taking specific actions on scans of a certain confidence level.